joshniemela/BottlenecksWithinGNN/README.md

 Supervised by: Raghavendra Selvan

+## Random thoughts
+Attention is analogous to a fully-adjacent graph layer, therefore it is a special case of a GNN.
+Therefore, it should be possible to find some trade-off between losing computing efficiency and performance.

 <!--
 This might need to be moved to its own file or compiled to LaTeX -->